-- What are your own eating habits and food traditions and what has shaped them? - How have they changed over time? - What larger societal factors shape how you eat? - How does this inform your view of farm to school?
+- What are your own eating habits and food traditions, and what has shaped them? - How have they changed over time? - What larger societal factors shape how you eat? - How does this inform your view of farm to school?

-Focus Students To begin to learn more about your students, invite two to three focus students in your learning space to talk with you.
-Consider picking students you might have had a harder time connecting with and use this time to build a rapport.
+Focus Students To begin to learn more about your students, invite two or three focus students in your learning space to talk with you.
+Consider picking students you might have had Center for Ecoliteracy a harder time connecting with and use this time to build a rapport.
 Use the "Focus Student Worksheet" linked below to get to know these students better.
-You can also reach out to other school-based resources such as the student's counselor or coach to help you better understand them from a whole child perspective.
-You can access the "Focus Student Worksheet" here:

-https://www.ecoliteracy.org/sites/default/files/media/focus student worksheet.pdf Apply what you learn about your focus students to adapt your lesson in a way that responds to these students' interests and skills.
+You can also reach out to other school-based resources such as the students' counselor or coach to help you better understand them from a whole child perspective.
+"Focus Student Worksheet": https://ecoliteracy.org/sites/default/files/media/focus_student_worksheet.pdf Apply what you learn about your focus students to enrich your lesson in a way that responds to these students' interests and skills.
 You can repeat this exercise with different students.
 As you go through this process of building relationships with your students-and understanding more about their families and communities-always be respectful of what information they are comfortable sharing.
-Center for Ecoliteracy Page 6 of 17 USE THE SMART BY NATURE PRINCIPLES TO ADAPT A LESSON Use what you learned about students, families, community, and your personal perspectives to extend, enhance, and enrich your lesson.
-This knowledge will provide opportunities for you to see stories, expertise, and new ways of teaching and learning.
+ENRICH A LESSON Use what you learned about students, families, community, and your personal perspectives to extend, enhance, and enrich your lesson.
+This knowledge will provide opportunities for you to imagine stories and new ways of teaching and learning.
 When students see themselves in the content and activities, it fosters deeper learning experiences and a sense of belonging.
 Use the Smart By Nature Principles and the questions, activities, and resources below to guide you in reflecting on and enhancing a farm to school lesson of your choosing.
 You do not need to answer all of the guiding questions.
 Depending on your lesson, some of the guiding questions below may lead to more ideas for content or activities than others.
 Choose the ones that seem most relevant to your chosen lesson.
-Nature is Our Teacher Nature thrives and is resilient because of its diversity.
+Nature Is Our Teacher Nature thrives and is resilient because of its diversity.
 Health and innovation are outcomes of interconnected relationships and the value of all living beings.
-So, too, do our students thrive when our classroom environments welcome diverse voices, histories, learning styles, and values.
-Similarly, culturally relevant pedagogy nurtures student-teacher understanding and social-emotional connections that invite deeper learning.
+So, too, do students thrive when our classroom environments welcome diverse voices, histories, learning styles, and values.
+Similarly, culturally relevant pedagogy nurtures studentteacher understanding and social-emotional connections that invite deeper learning.

 REFLECTION: Does your lesson...